-- Solvent-based or water-based paints
+- Solvent-based and water-based paints.

 - Thinners and solvents

-- Paint booth filters
+- Paint booth filters.

 Most solvent-based paint and coating wastes are dangerous because they are ignitable or contain toxic chemicals and heavy metals.